Learn facts about Arizona for kids.

 6. In Arizona, a diverse array of crops is cultivated due to the state's unique climate and soil conditions.
 Some of the key crops grown in the region include cabbage, known for its crunchy texture and versatility in a variety of dishes; carrots, which thrive in the sandy soils and provide a rich source of vitamins; onions, prized for their flavor; and lettuce, which is often grown for fresh salads.
 Additionally, Arizona is a significant producer of cotton, an essential crop for the textile industry, as well as hay, which is important for livestock feed.
 Lastly, potatoes are also cultivated in the state, contributing to both local consumption and broader markets.

-7. There are 22 National Parks in Arizona.
+7. Arizona has 22 national parks.
 Here is a list of

 four of the National Parks in Arizona: